No. 2 Arizona takes lumps in paradise in crazy hoops week

 Move over, NFL.
 You’ll have a hard time finding a bigger day of big-time college basketball – until March Madness, at least – than on Sunday, when 11 ranked teams were in action.

-The Aggies headed cross country to face No. 10 Southern California at the Galen Center on Sunday night, while the championship games of the two-bracket PK80 tournament in Portland featured ninth-ranked North Carolina against No. 4 Michigan State and top-ranked Duke against No. 7 Florida.
+The Aggies headed to California, where they beat No. 10 Southern California 75-59 at the Galen Center on Sunday night, while the championship games of the two-bracket PK80 tournament in Portland featured No. 4 Michigan State toppling No. 9 North Carolina 63-45 and top-ranked Duke rallying for an 87-84 victory over No. 7 Florida.

-No. 17 Gonzaga plays Texas in a consolation game of Nike founder Phil Knight’s tournament.
-No. 23 West Virginia and Missouri meet in the Advocare Invitational; the Gaels face Georgia in the Wooden Legacy; and eighth-ranked Kentucky faces Illinois-Chicago in the Adolph Rupp Classic.
+No. 17 Gonzaga beat Texas 76-71 in OT in a consolation game of Nike founder Phil Knight’s tournament.
+No. 23 West Virginia defeated Missouri 83-79 in the Advocare Invitational; Georgia beat the Gaels 83-81 in overtime in the Wooden Legacy; and eighth-ranked Kentucky routed Illinois-Chicago 107-73 in the Adolph Rupp Classic.

 —